magnusatteamsrocks/TeamsEDU/readme.md

 ## Description

+For testing purposes only - use at your own risk.

 The PowerShell script wil take input from the CSV file to update the relatedContacts information of a set of students using Graph.
 The main goal of this is to provide relatedContacts information while testing School Connection, with minimal effort.